 Freedom fighters back in our time formed a resistance against powerful individuals.
 Anarchists of that time understood that the land is a source of wealth.
 It is essential to our daily life.
 What if all the power go to the hands of a vulnerable man?
 It is, in fact, happening in our generation.
 More power goes to the fortunate few, while poverty becomes worst for the poor.
 This is the reason why there is such a great imbalance in our society.

 Do you still remember the major shakedown in the stock market?
 Many people lost their homes because they can no longer afford to pay their mortgages when the market crashed.
-Signing up for a mortgage is not cheap, unlike the Amsterdam bike rental.
+Signing up for a mortgage is not cheap even using groupon promo code, it would still be very costly.
 Getting a mortgage without proper financial planning is like crippling yourself until you get fully buried in debt.
 When the land is owned by a few individuals, it will relatively increase debt because more people will try to acquire land at all cost even they are not financially ready.
 And the landowners will take advantage of this demand.